 If you’ve made it to this point, then we’d like to congratulate you on your unwavering brain stamina!

 With social media, smartphones and 300 hours worth of YouTube videos being uploaded every minute; there’s a lot nowadays to derail your focus.
-This is why we’ve put a lot of focus on mobile-learning.
+This is why we’ve put a lot of focus on mobile learning.
 This doesn’t mean our attention spans are shorter.
-However, the world of L&D have had to become more inventive to win the concentration of learners!
+However, the world of L&D has had to become more inventive to win the concentration of learners!
 Take gamification, for example.

 Gamification is the application of gaming mechanics to non-gaming environments.
 With features such as leaderboards, badges and experience points; It helps massively with learner engagement.

 In the heady days of 2015, Microsoft Canada published a report stating that attention spans are only 8 seconds long.

 With a rather showy 9 seconds, it was widely considered the humble goldfish trumped us when it came to concentration.
 Fast forward a few years, and we’ve found this revelation to be untrue.